 (1) Each hearing shall be conducted by a hearing officer designated by the superintendent.

-(4) Direct personal involvement as that phrase is used in this section shall mean knowledge or interest acquired through witnessing or directly participating in the incident under consideration.
-This rule shall not preclude hearing officer participation where the hearing officer has acquired knowledge or interest indirectly or through review of the incident conducted as part of regular institutional responsibilities.
+(2) Hearing officers may not preside over a hearing when they are related to the offender, witness, victim, or infracting officer, or have direct personal involvement in the infraction under consideration.
+For purposes of this section, direct personal involvement means knowledge or interest acquired through witnessing, investigating, or directly participating in the incident under consideration.
+This rule shall not preclude hearing officer participation where the hearing officer has acquired knowledge of the incident as part of regular facility responsibilities.

-[WSR 06-24-087, § 137-28-210, filed 12/4/06, effective 1/4/07.
+.
+WSR 15-20-011, § 137-28-210, filed 9/24/15, effective 1/8/16.
+WSR 06-24-087, § 137-28-210, filed 12/4/06, effective 1/4/07.
 WSR 95-15-044, § 137-28-210, filed 7/13/95, effective 8/15/95.]